 - 6.10 The legal remedy against infringement of intellectual property legislation, which includes copyrights and Trade Marks, is an action for damages and account of profits, or an injunction to end the infringement.
-Exploitation of infringed intellectual property rights constitutes a criminal offence. - 6.11 In case an Adopting Entity or any of its users infringes, opposes, applies to cancel, revoke or invalidate or otherwise objects to, jeopardises or threatens to jeopardise any IP Rights or Trade Marks belonging to the Foundation, the Foundation shall be entitled to terminate the adoption agreement or license contract at its sole discretion with immediate effect. - 6.12 In case an Adopting Entity does not comply with either the terms of this Policy or any of the terms and conditions set out in the adoption agreement, the Foundation shall be entitled to terminate the relevant agreement(s) at its sole discretion with immediate effect.
+Exploitation of infringed IP Rights constitutes a criminal offence. - 6.11 In case a jurisdictional authority or any of its users infringes; opposes; applies to cancel, revoke or invalidate; or otherwise objects to, jeopardises or threatens to jeopardise any IP Rights or Trade Marks belonging to the Foundation, the Foundation shall be entitled to terminate the adoption agreement or license contract at its sole discretion with immediate effect. - 6.12 In case a jurisdictional authority does not comply with either the terms of this policy or any of the terms and conditions set out in the adoption agreement, the Foundation shall be entitled to terminate the relevant agreement(s) at its sole discretion with immediate effect.